andersjInentri/PVBattery/README.md

 python main.py DB_HOST=inentriqdb.tallas.se DB_PORT=3306 DB_NAME=ha_db DB_USER=[username] DB_PASSWORD=[password]
 ```

-This command will retrive the actual value of today.
-It writes the values to the Excel-file prediction.xlsx
+The file db_reader, reads the today data from the database which would be the actual value of how many watt the solar panels have generated today.
+The file writes the values to the Excel-file prediction.xlsx in the sheet Utfall_<today date>.
 ```bash
 python db_reader.py
 or